 How to diagnose dysphagia

-The severity of the dysphagia is assessed clinically but also through specialist tests such as X-Ray videos of the patient swallowing (videofluoroscopy) and direct observations of the patient swallowing with a trans-nasal flexible camera device (fibreoptic endoscopic evaluation of swallowing).
+Severity of the dysphagia is assessed clinically but also through specialist tests such as X-Ray videos of the patient swallowing (videofluoroscopy) and direct observations of the patient swallowing with a trans-nasal flexible camera device (fibreoptic endoscopic evaluation of swallowing).

 Dysphagia is usually managed by specialist multidisciplinary teams (MDTs).
 The aims are to gain sufficient nutrition, protect the airway and allow for the pleasures of taste and social aspects of eating.